topofocus/active-orient/namespace.md

 The gem provides the logic to convert the raw-data from the server to ActiveOrient::Model-Objects.
 Its located in the model-directory of the gem.

-Just by including the gem in the Gemfile and requiring the gem, anything is available in our project.
+Just by including the gem in the Gemfile and requiring it, anything is available in our project.

 The gem defines the ActiveOrient-Environment as follows:
 ```ruby